 Alison Porter, Portfolio Manager on the Global Technology Team, discusses Amazon's latest foray into the delivery and healthcare sectors and its implications for investors.

-Amazon recently announced that it is accelerating a partly defensive move into logistics and offensive disruption of pharmacy and healthcare.
+Amazon recently announced that it is accelerating a partly a defensive move into logistics and offensive disruption of pharmacy and healthcare.
 These are examples of how Amazon is coming up with new ways to invest for long-term growth.

 Amazon is developing its long-term position as an ‘AWS for logistics' with Amazon Delivery Service Partners.
 The concept of public cloud for information technology needs was introduced by Amazon via Amazon Web Services (AWS).
 In AWS, Amazon invested heavily in computer power and storage infrastructure, allowing other enterprises and new companies to rent capacity, hence lowering start-up costs and increasing flexibility.